WP-Translations/grunt-transifex-wordpress/README.md

 * Extras: Builds a zip folder of all your files - ready to use

+* Bonus: A set of others grunt.js ready to use

 ## Requirements

 * Node.js - [Install Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)